project-illium/illium-documentation/docs/overview/zk-snarks.md

 behind zk-snarks is super difficult to understand, you don't need to know any math to get a high level overview of what they are and what they do.

-In a nutshell zk-snarks are programmatic cryptographic proofs that allow us to prove just about any statement we desire.
+In a nutshell, zk-snarks are programmatic cryptographic proofs that allow us to prove just about any statement we desire.

 Consider something you're likely already familiar with: